 Limitation of Grading System on State Tobacco Control Expenditures

-The American Lung Association bases its tobacco prevention and cessation program funding grades on the total amount allocated to tobacco control programs, including applicable federal funding, in each state, but does not evaluate the expenditure in each of the CDC-recommended categories.
+The American Lung Association bases its tobacco prevention and cessation program funding grades on the total amount allocated to tobacco control programs in each state, including applicable federal funding, but does not evaluate the expenditure in each of the CDC-recommended categories.
 The Lung Association does not evaluate the efficacy of any element of any state's program.
-Therefore, a state may receive a high grade but be significantly underfunding a component or components of a comprehensive program.
+Therefore, a state may receive a high grade but be significantly underfunding a particular component or components of a comprehensive program.
 It also may be true that a state with a low grade is adequately funding a specific component or program in one community.

 However, the CDC recommends a comprehensive program and explains that simply funding an element of the program will not achieve the needed results.
 The CDC explicitly calls for programs that are comprehensive, sustained and accountable.
-The American Lung Association agrees with the CDC and believes that the total funding is a fair basis for grading state programs and a state's tobacco control funding performance.
+The American Lung Association agrees with the CDC and believes that the total funding is a fair basis for grading that is also generally under the full control of state lawmakers.